 Student lives in tent to save on rent

-A few years ago we reported on a student who lived in a boat in order to save money.
-Well, this has now well and truly been trumped by Evan Eames, an astrophysics student at the University of Manchester.
+We've reported on a student who lived in a boat in order to save money, and another student who lived in a van to graduate debt-free.
+Well, these trailblazers have now been joined by Evan Eames, an astrophysics student at the University of Manchester.

 He decided to camp in a tent in a back garden in Manchester for a year to save himself a bit (well a lot) of cash.